ibra-kdbra/Cpp_Projects/README.md

 # C++ Projects **PlayGround**

-### I made this repo to make more C++ projects and implement new things I always wanted to try.
+## I made this repo to make more C++ projects and implement new things I always wanted to try

-### **This repo** will contain some forked or cloned repos from other users, their credit will be found in every *README* of each directory and it will be edited to my need.
+### **This repo** will contain some forked or cloned repos from other users, their credit will be found in every *README* of each directory and it will be edited to my need

-### I hope this repository never stops growing and teaches me new things about this fascinating programming language.
+### I hope this repository never stops growing and teaches me new things about this fascinating programming language

 Update, made two related screen savers with C-programming language(Pipes_ScreenSaver)(Matrix_ScreenSaver), and also trained with some algorithms in the SimpleCode directory, this will be helpful.

 Added the Marble Marcher game(MarbleMarcher) which has been made by the Code-Paradoy YouTube channel and changed some things to it.

 Made template for c/c++ library or executed files(Template_Language_Generator), support desing modules(support_modules),System Cpu Monitor(SystemMonitor),tokenizer for c/c++, terminal file manager(tfm)